Macquarie: The Stock Divide Between Online Casinos and Sportsbooks is Widening

 With gaming industry first-quarter earnings season in the books, it’s clear market participants are expressing a preference for iGaming-centric operators over sportsbook-heavy peers.

-In general, the online gaming group delivered first-quarter earnings before interest, taxes, depreciation and amortization (EBITDA) beats and slight upward revisions, but in a new report to clients, Macquarie analyst Chad Beynon highlights “pronounced dispersion” tilting in favor of companies such as Rush Street Interactive (NYSE: RSI) and Super Group (NYSE: SGHC) over DraftKings (NASDAQ: DKNG) and Flutter Entertainment (NYSE: FLUT).
+However, a new report to clients from Macquarie analyst Chad Beynon highlights a “pronounced dispersion” in performance.
+The data tilts heavily in favor of iGaming-focused operators like Rush Street Interactive (NYSE: RSI) and Super Group (NYSE: SGHC), while sportsbook-heavy giants DraftKings (NASDAQ: DKNG) and Flutter Entertainment (NYSE: FLUT) are facing tougher headwinds.

 The analyst points to reported EBITDA minus stocks’ post-earnings moves as indicative of a “growing divergence” between iGaming-focused operators and their sportsbook-centric peers.
 Said another way, Rush Street and Super Group surged well in excess of reported EBITDA while FanDuel owner Flutter languished.